-For brands looking to increase brand awareness and reach, nurture existing customer relationships, and organically spark brand advocacy, there’s one channel that stands above the rest: Community marketing.
+For brands looking to increase brand awareness and reach, nurture existing customer relationships, and organically spark brand advocacy, one channel stands above the rest: Community marketing.

 What is Community Marketing?